ZohoDevelopers/embeddedApp-js-sdk/README.md

 Description
 --
-	DialerActive 	- Triggered everytime softphone window is toggled Dial 			- Triggered when Call icon inside ZohoCRM is clicked PageLoad 		- Triggered When ever an entity Page (Detail page) is loaded
+	DialerActive	- Triggered everytime softphone window is toggled Dial	- Triggered when Call icon inside ZohoCRM is clicked PageLoad	- Triggered when ever an entity Page (Detail page) is loaded Notify	- Triggered when Client Script flyout notify call is triggered NotifyAndWait	- Triggered when Client Script flyout notify call is triggered synchronously

 Example
 --